Head and Assistant Instructor: Steps 1, 2, or 3

 - Disseminate evaluation surveys weekly

-- Communicate with the parent's of your sailing students regarding what students need to bring each day and how each student progressed
+- Communicate with the parents of sailing students regarding what students need to bring each day and how each student progressed

 - Manage time efficiently to maximize student's time on the water but making sure to be back on land when required.